yenamnl/Bin-It-To-Win-It/README.md

 >Logging out.

 >After Logging Out, the **`main menu`** will be displayed again. <br>
->The user can either Register and Login again and when the user wants to exit the program choose option **`3`** and the data will be saved automatically.
+>The user can either Register and Login again and when the user wants to Exit the program choose option **`3`** and the data will be saved automatically.
 <hr style="width: 50%; height: 1px; background-color: #4CAF50; border: none; margin: 20px auto;">